TRedzepagic/compositelogger/README.md

     PRIMARY KEY (id)
 );

-This is used to create the exact table I have.
 If you have issues accessing the DB via Go code, you can try:

 "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';" inside the mysql shell.

-(Sets root password to "password", while this obviously isn't desired behavior, it's done to make the program work, you can use other passwords and change it in code accordingly).
+(Sets root password to "password", while this obviously isn't desired/smart behavior, it's done to make the program work, you can use other passwords and change it in code accordingly).